spencermathews/pixeldust/code/README.md

 : convert number of particles to brightness value (based on brightnessPerParticle value).

 `initParticles`
-: initialize particles array from image
+: Initializes particles array from image.
+Populates particle, imgParticlesOrig, and imgParticles arrays.

 `particleMerge`
 : consolidate particles into image for rendering

-`moveRandomWalk`
-: random walk dynamics

 `imgWidth/imgHeight`
 : accessor functions return width/height of scaled image